WestleyR/catpath/README.md

 sys     0m0.003s
 ```

-10ms seems very good, and of course there is no memory leaks when running this.
+10ms is very good, and of course there is no memory leaks when running this.